masahills/kanada/README.md

 # Kanada - Japanese Text Transliteration Library

-A pure Java library for converting Japanese text containing kanji characters into hiragana, katakana, or romaji text, as well as for performing word segmentation.
+A pure Java library, reimplemented from scratch based on KAKASI, for converting Japanese text containing kanji into hiragana, katakana, or romaji, and performing natural word segmentation (wakatigaki).
+Now supercharged with AI-powered kanji reading disambiguation — think of it as "KAKASI on steroids."

 ## Features